-In photonics experiments, characterizations of $U$ can be performed efficiently and with very low noise by taking advantage of bright coherent states containing a macroscopic number of photons~\cite{zhong_quantum_2020, madsen_quantum_2022}.
-A challenge in our experiment is the inability to prepare equivalent states of atoms.
-One solution is to perform spectroscopic measurements that use the atoms as local probes of the lattice depth, and to combine these measurements with band structure calculations to generate a model of the lattice Hamiltonian~(see SM Sec.~\ref{sup:calibration}).
-This approach is expected to be accurate for quantum walks in the lattice~\cite{young_tweezer-programmable_2022-1}, and is used in all relevant theory predictions appearing in this work.
-However, direct measurements of $U$ that do not rely on band theory are important for future studies that attempt to program $U$ using local, possibly time-varying potentials imposed by the optical tweezers~\cite{young_tweezer-programmable_2022-1}.
-As a proof of principle, we show that $U$ can be inferred directly by measuring the interference resulting from different preparations of Fock states~\cite{laing_super-stable_2012-1} (Fig.~\ref{fig:3}).
-Specifically, we perform a maximum likelihood (ML) fit of the desired parameters in the unitary using data involving preparations of one and two atoms in the lattice, which results in better precision than previous approaches (see Methods)~\cite{laing_super-stable_2012-1}.
+For all theory predictions appearing in this work, we perform spectroscopic measurements that use the atoms as local probes of the lattice depth to generate a model of the lattice Hamiltonian and thus of $U$~(see SM Sec.~\ref{sup:calibration}).
+However, more direct measurements of $U$ are important for future studies that attempt to program $U$ using local, possibly time-varying potentials imposed by the optical tweezers~\cite{muraleedharan_quantum_2019, young_tweezer-programmable_2022}.
+As a proof of principle, we show that $U$ can be inferred directly by measuring the interference resulting from different preparations of Fock states~\cite{laing_super-stable_2012} (Fig.~\ref{fig:3}).
+Specifically, we perform a maximum likelihood (ML) fit of the parameters of interest in the unitary using data involving preparations of one and two atoms in the lattice, which results in better precision than previous approaches (see Methods)~\cite{laing_super-stable_2012}.
 Using this fitting procedure, we perform characterizations of the terms in $U$ corresponding to four input sites and five output sites at an evolution time of $t = 1.46$~ms (Fig.~\ref{fig:3}).
-We found that the ML fit is within statistical variation of the spectroscopic characterization of $U$ (see Extended Data Fig.~\ref{efig:3}e).
+We found that the ML fit is within statistical variation of the spectroscopic characterization of $U$ (see Extended Data Fig.~\ref{efig:2}e).
 In principle, these fits allow one to characterize all parameters in $U$ at constant precision with a number of experimental trials that scales polynomially in $m$.
-However, the number of parameters in $U$ that we can directly infer using quantum walk data is currently limited by the combination of high constant overhead in the required number of experimental trials, and drifts in the experiment that modify $U$.
+However, the number of parameters in $U$ that we can accurately infer using quantum walk data is currently limited by the cycle time of our experiment and drifts in the experiment that modify $U$ on long timescales.